 StayWell Senior Care Leadership

 Karen Martin is the Executive Director of Randolph Health StayWell Senior Care (PACE).
 She graduated from Sandhills Community College in 1995 with an Associate’s Degree in Nursing.
 She also is a 1999 graduate of the University of North Carolina at Pembroke with a Bachelor’s degree in Nursing.
-She is currently enrolled in the Master of Science in Nursing Administration Program at South University with an expected graduation date of December of 2017.
+She received a Master of Science in Nursing Administration Program at South University in 2017.
 She joined Randolph Health StayWell Senior Care in May of 2016.

-Dr. Angela Maier, board certified in Internal Medicine, joined Randolph Health StayWell Senior Care in February 2018.
+Dr. Millard Brady (Brad) Thomas, board certified in Family Practice, joined Randolph Health StayWell Senior Care in November 2018.

 Shelby McGee is the Adult-Gerontological Primary Care Nurse Practitioner for Randolph Health StayWell Senior Care (PACE).
 Shelby joined the family of Randolph Health in March 2016.
 She earned her Bachelor of Science in Nursing from East Carolina University in 2007; and her Master of Science in Nursing from the University of North Carolina at Greensboro in 2015.
 Serving the geriatric population and ensuring their best quality of life is her passion.